Nibrin: Double strand breaks (DSBs)

 DSBs occur during V(D)J recombination during early B and T cell development.
 This is at the point when the cells of the immune system are developing and the DSBs affect the development of lymphoid cells.
 DSBs also occur in immunoglobulin class switch in mature B cells.
 More frequently, however, DSBs are caused by mutagenic agents like radiomimetic chemicals and ionizing radiation(IR).

 DSB mutations

 As mentioned, DSBs cause extreme damage to DNA.
 Mutations that cause defective repair of DSBs tend to accumulate un-repaired DSBs.
 One such mutation is associated with Nijmegen breakage syndrome (NBS), a radiation hyper-sensitive disease.
-It is a rare inherited autosomal recessive condition of chrosomal instability.
+It is a rare inherited autosomal recessive condition of chromosomal instability.
 It has been linked to mutations within exons 6–10 in the NBS1 gene which results in a truncated protein.
 Characteristics of NBS include microcephaly, cranial characteristics, growth retardation, impaired sexual maturation, immunodeficiency/recurring infections and a predisposition to cancer.
 This predisposition to cancer may be linked to the DSBs occurring at the development of lymphoid cells.